ffakih5/Travelmate/README.md

 <i><b> Search for, learn about, and bookmark your destinations of interest all with one, easy-to-use site -  Travlmate. </i></b>

-<b> Click the on the aeroplance below and prepare for TAKE OFF...
+<b> Click the on the aeroplane below and prepare for TAKE OFF...
 Well a trip to view Travlmate </b>

 <a href="https://ffakih5.github.io/Travelmate/"> ✈️</a>